MicrosoftDocs/azure-dev-docs/articles/terraform/best-practices-end-to-end-testing.md

 ![Sample end-to-end test scenario](media/best-practices-end-to-end-testing/scenario.png)

+> [!CAUTION]
-> NOTE: This sample scenario presented in this article is for illustration purposes only.
+> The sample scenario presented in this article is for illustration purposes only.
 We've purposely kept things simple in order to focus on the steps of an end-to-end test.
 We don't recommend having production virtual machines that exposes SSH ports over a public IP address.

 ## Terraform configuration